 Features that may be snapped to Anchor features.
 Arcs are snapped as linear features, and ellipses are snapped as polygonal features.

-Features whose geometry is changed by the transformer.
+Candidates whose geometry is changed by the transformer.

-Features that leave the transformer without being changed.
+Candidates that leave the transformer without being changed.

 If you select Group By attributes, only those features with the same Group By attribute values will be snapped together.